History of Andrew Wiggins in Timeline

 Andrew Wiggins

-Andrew Wiggins is a Canadian professional basketball player in the NBA.
-Drafted first overall in 2014 by the Cleveland Cavaliers after a single year playing college basketball for the Kansas Jayhawks.
-He currently plays for the Miami Heat.
+Andrew Wiggins is a Canadian professional basketball player currently playing for the Miami Heat in the NBA.
+Drafted first overall in 2014 by the Cleveland Cavaliers, he previously played college basketball for the Kansas Jayhawks.
+His career includes notable achievements and contributions to his teams.

 On February 23, 1995, Andrew Christian Wiggins was born.
 He is a Canadian professional basketball player.